bjornblissing/osg-3rdparty-cmake/README.md

 zlib
 ----
-Sources for zlib can be downloaded from: http://www.zlib.net/
+Sources for zlib can be downloaded from:

+http://www.zlib.net/

 libpng
 ------
-Sources for libpng can be downloaded from: http://www.libpng.org/pub/png/libpng.html
+Sources for libpng can be downloaded from:

+http://www.libpng.org/pub/png/libpng.html

 libjpeg
 -------
-Sources for libjpeg can be downloaded from: http://www.ijg.org/
+Sources for libjpeg can be downloaded from:

+http://www.ijg.org/

 libtiff
 -------
-Sources for libTIFFcan be downloaded from: http://www.libtiff.org
+Sources for libtiff can be downloaded from:

+http://www.libtiff.org

 FreeType
 --------
-Sources for FreeType can be downloaded from: http://www.freetype.org/
+Sources for FreeType can be downloaded from:

+http://www.freetype.org/